sosie-js/python-bestsource/README.md

 ### aegisub audio tests support in vapoursynth

-This requires vapoursynth fork from Arch1t3cht , two subtitles files are provided:
+This requires vapoursynth fork from Arch1t3cht and the use of [peagisub](https://github.com/sosie-js/peagisub-vs) for vapoursynth plugin dir configuration.
+Two subtitles files are provided:

 Open tests/VTS_01_1-trim100.ass
 then tests/VTS_01_1-trim100.vpy delivers video as channel 0 and audio as channel 1